THE CHURCH IS NEVER CLOSED

 For the time being, we will not be gathering corporately in our auditoriums for weekend worship, but our church is still very much “open”—more on that in a moment.
 Our leadership approaches these decisions not out of fear, but rather, through much prayer and thorough consideration, out of a deep-rooted desire to love our neighbors and to be obedient to the Lord.
 Here are a few of our guiding principles as we continue to evaluate how and when to begin meeting in-person again in the weeks ahead:

 2. We respect those in authority.
-The State of Colorado continues to restrict large-group gatherings at schools, churches, theaters, sports venues, etc. Scripture calls us to submit to our governing authorities unless they order us to act in ways that are contrary to our faith.
-At this time, churches are not being singled out and we have not been asked to violate our convictions, so we continue to work in concert with our local representatives to serve our community and search for the best strategies to re-open for gatherings.
+The State of Colorado continues to restrict large-group gatherings at concert halls, churches, theaters, sports venues, etc. Scripture calls us to submit to our governing authorities unless they order us to act in ways that are contrary to our faith.
+At this time, churches are not being singled out and we have not been asked to violate our convictions, so we continue to work with our local representatives to serve our community and search for the best strategies to re-open for large gatherings.
+We're also complying with the state directive to wear masks in public places, so if you come to a Woodmen campus, please plan to wear your face covering.

 As more information becomes available, we continue to explore all avenues to gather corporately at the earliest opportunity to do so in ways that align with the principles above.
 We know many other local churches are opening before Woodmen does.
 We trust that those churches are being faithful to the Lord and weighing what is best for their congregations.